Scottish-Tech-Army/soundscape-backend/README.md

     - If you want to deploy a new Photon server instance and cut over traffic, read the [Photon server instructions](/docs/photondeploy.md).

-    - [Links site deployment](/docs/linksdeploy.md) documents how to deploy the Android App Links site.
-This is normally a one off task that does not have to be rerun after initial creation.
+    - [Links site deployment](/docs/linksdeploy.md) documents how to deploy the Android App Links site (one-off; not normally re-run after initial deployment).

     - [Operations processes](/docs/operations.md) describes how to operate an existing deployment, including how to use search queries, analyse logs, and monitor load.